-In 2019 we conducted regular visits to families in this programme.
-Refurbishment and maintenance works were carried out on five Homes of Hope throughout 2019.
-There were approximately 180 children being fostered throughout the year.
-A key milestone was the handing over of deeds to two families for their 'Home of Hope', which signifies the next stage of the programme.
+In 2020 CCI conducted refurbishment and maintenance works on seven Homes of Hope.
+There were apportmately 180 children being fostered throughout the year.
+A key milestone was the handing over of deeds to five families for their 'Home of Hope', which signifies the next stage of the programme.